-Today’s virtual tour of the Milwaukee Road with Cascade Rail Foundation Vice President Mark Borleske goes from Easton, along the Yakima River to the South Cle Elum Rail Yard Historic District.
+Today our virtual tour of the Milwaukee Road takes us from Easton, along the Yakima River, to the South Cle Elum Rail Yard Historic District.
 This is the home of Cascade Rail Foundation.
-Welcome aboard as we continue our eastbound travels.

 The Milwaukee Road ran along the Yakima River from its source at Lake Easton all the way to Ellensburg.
 There were a number of crossings of the river along the way.
 This is a fireman and head brakeman’s view from a westbound freight, approaching the river.
 The Burlington Northern (former Northern Pacific Stampede Pass line) paralleled the Milwaukee in several sections, their bridge just visible on the right.
 Photo by Gary Parson.